Site-Fan/Site-Fan.github.io/content/posts/CS328_Distributed_System_Review.md

 #### Remote Procedure Call (RPC) Principles:

 - **Serve Remotely**: Execute procedures on a remote server.
-- **Invoke Locally**: Calls are made as if they are local, abstracting remote interaction.
+- **Invoke as if Locally**: Calls are made as if they are local, abstracting remote interaction.
-- **Abstract Remote Interaction**: The complexity of remote procedure calls is hidden from the developer.
+- **Abstract Remote Interaction Details**: The complexity of remote procedure calls is hidden from the developer.

 #### Key Design Concerns in RPC:

-1. **Protocol**: Ensures proper communication between client and server (e.g., defining procedure names, parameters, and return types).
+1. **Protocol**: Ensures proper communication between client and server (e.g., defining procedure names, parameters, and return types in Interface Definition Language).
 2. **Communication**: Covers how requests and responses are transmitted, including serialization of data and selection of network protocols (e.g., TCP or HTTP).
 3. Proxy:
    - **Client Stub**: The client-side proxy to request remote procedures.